molgenis/molgenis/molgenis-app/development/DOCKER.md

 >note: also when you exited with ```CTRL+C```.

-When you are not sure that everything went the way it should be these commands will purge everything of your system:
+When you are not sure that everything went the way it should be, these commands will purge everything on your system:

 ```bash
 # delete volumes (not in use)